Can a DWI Be Reduced: Your Complete Guide to Charge Reduction Options

 DUI Help Preview

 Can a DWI be reduced to a lesser charge?
-Yes, experienced defense attorneys successfully negotiate DWI reductions in approximately 20-30% of cases through plea bargaining, evidence challenges, and strategic negotiations.
-Common reduced charges include reckless driving, careless driving, or minor traffic violations.
-These options avoid impaired-driving convictions and reduce license penalties, insurance hikes, and long-term job issues.
+In some cases, defense attorneys may be able to negotiate reductions through plea bargaining, evidence challenges, and strategic negotiations.
+Common reduced charges can include reckless driving, careless driving, or certain traffic-related offenses.
+These outcomes may help some individuals avoid impaired-driving convictions and may lessen potential licensing, insurance, or employment-related impacts.

 Charge Reduction Explained – Understanding Your Options